oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 }
 ```

 The first thing that `Authenticate()` does is prepare the OAuth Authorization request.
 This is the request sent to the jslib, and then to the JavaScript running in the browser.
 The player will be redirected to this URI in a browser popup.

-[Authorization Code grant with PKCE ](/blog/2019/08/22/okta-authjs-pkce) is the most secure and preferred OAuth grant to use.
+[Authorization Code grant with PKCE](/blog/2019/08/22/okta-authjs-pkce) is the most secure and preferred OAuth grant to use.
 Historically, OAuth has required a client secret to be passed in the authorization request from the client.
 This design worked fine for back-end services that could securely store the client secret but is flawed in the case of SPA-type applications that do not have a back end.
 [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) was created as a way to remove the need for the client secret altogether.
-A `code_verifier` is randomly generated by `Authenticate()` and then used to encrypt a `code_challenge`.
+A `code_verifier` is randomly generated by `Authenticate()` and then hashed with SHA-256 to create a `code_challenge`.
 The code challenge is what replaces the client secret and the code verifier is what will be used to validate the request for tokens after authentication.

 Next, `Authenticate()` builds the authorization request URI with all of the required parameters - including the code challenge, a randomly generated state string, and a redirect uri pointing to the `callback.html` - and passes it to the jslib `startAuthentication()` function so that it can be passed to the browser for the popup to navigate to.